kelu124/echomods/include/AddUSSDK.md

 The aim of this project is to build a small ultrasound imaging hardware and software development kit, with the specific goal of:

+- building an _analog "debugging tool"_ to explore ultrasound imaging systems.
 - consolidating [existing hardware research](http://openhardware.metajnl.com/articles/10.5334/joh.2/);
 - simplifing / lowering the cost of the kit;
 - providing a benchmark of ultrasound systems;